Renault Captur 1.6 E-Tech Full Hybrid 145 Techno 5dr Auto

 Background

 Almost un-noticed was Renault's decision at the end of 2020 to dump all the dCi diesel versions of its Captur small SUV in preparation for the launch of this model, the Captur E-Tech Hybrid 145.
 Unlike its PHEV stablemate (since dropped), this self-charging HEV model sells for diesel variant money and will cost a lot less than a black pump-fuelled small SUV to tax.
 While delivering very similar fuel and CO2 efficiency figures.
 Advantages over PHEV rivals include a huge price saving and a large boot.
 We suspect that this light HEV crossover might sometimes be more frugal to run in the real world too.
 And you don't have the hassle of having to continually plug it in.
+Here, we look at the usefully updated version.

 Driving Experience